-If your loved one has had a recend medical event, such as a fall or a stroke, Medicare will help pay for their rehabilitation stay in a skilled nursing facility to receive rehabilitation.
-Medicare (or an HMO replacement) is a Federally funded program with two parts – A & B.
+If your loved one has had a recent medical event, such as a fall or a stroke, Medicare will help pay for their rehabilitation stay in a skilled nursing facility.
+Medicare (or an HMO replacement) is a Federally funded health insurance program for those over age 65 or disabled.
+Medicare has two parts – A & B.

 Part A is hospital insurance that helps cover inpatient care in hospitals, skilled nursing facilities, hospice, and home health care.
 Most people don’t pay a Part A premium because they paid Medicare taxes while working.
 This is called "premium-free Part A."